damilola-elegbede/pasito.fun-event-scripts/README.md

 3. Make changes and ensure tests pass: `pytest -v`
 4. Commit changes (pre-commit hook will validate)
 5. Push to branch and create pull request

+## 🔧 Troubleshooting

+### Facebook API Issues

+#### "Event creation not supported"
+- Use `--use-posts` flag to create Facebook posts instead of events
+- Facebook has deprecated event creation for many page types

+#### "Invalid access token"
+- Ensure your access token has `pages_manage_events` permission
+- Verify the token hasn't expired (use long-lived tokens for automation)
+- Check that you're using a **Page Access Token**, not a User Access Token

+#### "Permissions error"
+- Confirm you're an admin of the Facebook Page
+- Verify the Page ID is correct (numeric format)
+- Ensure your Facebook App has the necessary permissions

+### Browser Issues

+#### "Browser not available"
+- Install Chrome browser
+- Check ChromeDriver compatibility with your Chrome version
+- Script will fallback to requests-only mode if browser fails

+### Data Parsing Issues

+#### "Failed to extract event data"
+- Use `-d` flag to enable debug mode and inspect HTML
+- Check if Pasito.fun website structure has changed
+- Verify the event URL is accessible and valid

 ## 📄 License